top of page

 Extraordinary, like everyone else.

 At first, it just sounded poetic.
-But it stayed with me… and the more I thought about it, the more it felt Greek in spirit.
-Not in language — but in soul.
+But it stayed with me.
+And the more I thought about it, the more it felt Greek in spirit.
+Not in language, but in soul.

 Greece, the quiet origin

-The region known as Magna GraeciaGreater Greece — included parts of today’s Calabria, Apulia, Campania, and Sicily.
-From the 8th century BC, Greek settlers established colonies there, bringing with them not just architecture and trade, but a way of thinking — rooted in philosophy, human dignity, balance, and belonging.
+The region known as Magna Graecia, Greater Greece, stretched across what is now Calabria, Apulia, Campania, and Sicily.
+From the 8th century BC, Greek settlers arrived not just with ships and trade, but with a way of thinking: rooted in philosophy, human dignity, balance, and belonging.
+These values didn't stay at the harbour.
+They seeped into the land, the language, the way people moved through their days.

 "Σπουδαίοι, όπως όλοι οι άλλοι."